sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     _Xamarin Login in Visual Studio_

-1. Enter the email address and password that you used for creating your Xamarin account in [Task 1](#Ex1Task1) and press the **Login** button.
+1. Enter the email address and password that you used for creating your Xamarin account in [Task 3](#SetupTask3) and press **Login**.

     ![Xamarin Credentials in Visual Studio](Images/vs-xamarin-account-creds.png "Xamarin Credentials in Visual Studio")

     _Xamarin Credentials in Visual Studio_

 1. Once activated, you should see your account has been logged in.
+You can close the dialog.

     ![Logged in to Xamarin in Visual Studio](Images/vs-xamarin-account-activated.png "Logged in to Xamarin in Visual Studio")

     _Logged in to Xamarin in Visual Studio_

-1. You can close the dialog.

 <a name="SetupTask5"></a>
 #### Setup Task 5 - Activate a Xamarin Business Trial ####

-In this task, you will open the Xamarin solution for cross-mobile apps for HealthClinic.biz and activate your Xamarin Business trial license.
+In this task, you will open the Xamarin solution for cross-mobile apps for **HealthClinic.biz** and activate your Xamarin Business trial license.

-1. In Visual Studio, click **File->Open->Project/Solution**.
-Browse to **c:\buildworkshop\HealthClinic.biz** and open **04_Demos_NativeXamarinApps.sln**.
+1. In Visual Studio, open the **04_Demos_NativeXamarinApps.sln** located at **Source / Setup / HealthClinic.biz**.

 1. Once the solution is open, you may be prompted to configure a Xamarin Mac agent.
 Since we don't have one for the workshop, you can check the **Don't show this again** checkbox and click **OK**.